These pilot watches for sale under $500 offer superior build quality, comfortable wear, and great style. Here are our top choices.

 One particular feature, the circular slide rule, is specifically made to help pilots calculate fuel consumption and distance while in mid-air.

-How to Choose a Pilot Watch
+How to Choose an Aviator's Watch?

 Now that you have a basic understanding of what separates a pilot's watch from other watches found today, choosing the right timepiece for your wrist can't be done with haste.